ray-project/ray/doc/source/data/key-concepts.rst

 Execution mode
 ==============

-Datasets are lazy.
-The library doesn't execute operations until you consume a dataset or call :meth:`Dataset.fully_executed() <ray.data.Dataset.fully_executed>`.
+Most transformations are lazy.
+They don't execute until you consume a dataset or call :meth:`Dataset.fully_executed() <ray.data.Dataset.fully_executed>`.

 For an in-depth guide on Datasets execution, read :ref:`Execution <datasets_execution>`.